solita/solita.github.com/_posts/2019-04-18-safer-and-cleaner-seas-stm.md

 - Efficiency: 10% reduction in voyage costs and a 30% reduction in waiting time for berthing
 - Environment: 7% lower fuel consumption and 7% lower greenhouse gas emissions.

 7% might sound low, 100% would certainly be much better.
-But on EU-wide scale, in the year 2017, we spent 37 231 000 tonnes of fuel oil and gasoil combined.
-So using better optimization and coordination, we can still do much better.
+But on EU-wide scale, in the year 2017, we spent 37 231 000 tons of fuel oil and gasoil combined.
+So, using better optimization and coordination, we can still do much better.
 So, while waiting for better forms of energy to acquire wider use, optimization can bring those numbers down to more positive direction, already today.
 Achieve more, spend less.
 In other words, we are able to transport people, as well as items, cheaper than today.
 Possible, instead of polluting more and more, start polluting less and less every year.
 Meanwhile, new energy forms will certainly find their way in, and their use will be optimized as well, for further benefits.

 ![STM Route is shown on application screen (early draft)](/img/safer-and-cleaner-seas/fuel_consumption.png)